Pittsburgh Youth Symphony Orchestra: Music Directors

 In recent years, the music director has been the associate conductor of the Pittsburgh Symphony Orchestra.

 World Premieres

 World Premieres have included John Anthony Lennon’s “Suite of Fables” (1991), Morton Gould’s “The Jogger and the Dinosaur” (1993), Morton Gould’s “Hosedown” (1995), David Stock’s “Clarinet Concerto” (2005), and John Harbison’s “Mary Lou” in 2009.
 PYSO has presented the Pittsburgh premieres of Samuel Coleridge Taylor's Ballade for Orchestra, and Pavel Haas's Scherzo Triste, Jennifer Higdon's Teton Range from All Things Majestic.
 They also presented the Pittsburgh Premiere of Mothership by Mason Bates, with a musician dressed up as an alien to play the electronics.
+In 2026, PYSO presented the world premiere of Elegy for a Heroic Soul by Athanasios Stogiannidis in the Ancient Theatre of Philippi accompanied by the Kavala Youth Choir.